Domain authority matters.

 Like most things SEO-related, the average DA score varies by industry.
 Media and publishing claim the highest with 86, while wellness is at the bottom with 58.

 Also of note is that DA works on a logarithmic scale.
-That means the higher your DA score gets, the higher it will be to improve it.
+That means the higher your DA score gets, the harder it will be to improve it.

 How Do I Find My Domain Authority?